gregvish/grepunch/README.md

 ## Why is this useful

 There are many uses cases for peer-to-peer comms without a mediating 3rd party server.
 However, the most improtant one (for me at least) is latency reduction.
 Using this tool, one can SSH between 2 machines behind NATs directly, without the additional latency of an intermediate server.

+## Security implications

+This tool simply exposes your internal machine _directly_ to the internet, without authentication.
+This is perfectly fine if your machine merely exposes an SSH server, or any other encrypted and authenticated service.
+However, care must be taken not to expose plain-text or insecure services from your local machine to the internet.